Critical Kaluza-Klein black holes and black strings in D = 10: Convergence tests

 \section{Convergence tests}

 In this appendix we check that our numerical solutions converge to the continuum limit according to our discretization scheme.
 In the case of using pseudo-spectral methods, the error should be exponentially suppressed with increasing the grid size.
-To monitor it we use the norm-squared of the DeTurck vector $\xi^2 = \xi^a\xi_a$.
-We expect that it should become zero in the continuum limit.
-Indeed, Fig. \ref{fig:convergence} shows that our numerical implementation exhibit the expected behaviour.
+To monitor it we use the squared norm of the DeTurck vector $\xi^2$.
+We expect it to become zero in the continuum limit.
+Indeed, Fig.\ \ref{fig:convergence} shows that our numerical implementation exhibits the expected behavior.

 To produce this figure we picked up a reference solution of each branch, we interpolated it at different resolutions and then we filtered through the Newton-Raphson loop.
 For each output we computed the quantity of interest.
 For NUBS we just considered one single patch with resolution $N = N_xN_y$, being $N_x$ and $N_y$ the number of grid points in each direction.
 In the case of LOC, we considered the usual 12 patches and varied the mean resolution $\bar{N}$.